 2. Refuse single-use cutlery.

 Plastic cutlery is still very common these days, even though there are a lot of compostable alternatives.
 Carrying your own cutlery set is super easy to do, and there are so many easy options!
+There are also so many places where you can get beautiful cutlery sets that won’t damage the environment, and you might want to have a look at some Sheffield cutlery sets if you’re looking for some new knives and forks that aren’t bad for the environment.
 I have seen people make a little cutlery pouch by sewing a few straight lines on a tea towel to make little pockets, then they can just put in whatever cutlery they have.
 Or you could get this stainless steel spork set or bamboo utensil travel set from Life Without Plastic.

 You could also carry cutlery and straws together with a set like this one!

 3. Stop using plastic wrap.